 He wants you to get rid of bad connections but not all connections.

-Here are a few ways Islam encourages community and connection:
+So let’s explore a few ways in which Islam encourages community and connection:

 How Islam encourages Community